rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 - In the sync section `default.rsyncssh` says to use `rsync` over SSH
 - The `source=` is the directory path you are syncing from
 - The `host=` is our target computer that you are syncing to
 - The `excludeFrom=` tells `lsyncd` where the exclusions file is.
-It must exist, but can be empty.
+It must exist but can be empty.
-- The `targetdir=` is the target directory you are sending files to.
-In most cases this will be equal to the source, but not always.
+- The `targetdir=` is the directory to which you send files.
+This will usually be equal to the source, but only sometimes.
 - The `rsync =` section, and the options that you are running `rsync` with
 - The `ssh =` section, specifying the SSH port that is listening on the target computer

-If you are adding more than one directory to sync, you need to repeat the entire "sync" section including all the opening and closing brackets for each directory.
+If you add more than one directory to sync, you must repeat the entire "sync" section, including all the opening and closing brackets for each directory.

 ## The lsyncd.exclude file